Kergalli/gm-only-tables/README.md

 ## Usage

-1. Open any Rollable Table's configuration sheet (right-click → Configure)
+1. Open any Rollable Table
 2. Navigate to the Summary tab
-3. You'll see a new "GM Only" checkbox near the top
+3. You'll see a new "Show Results to GM Only" checkbox near the bottom
 4. Check the box to make all rolls from this table whisper to GMs
 5. Save the table configuration

-Any future rolls from tables with "GM Only" enabled will be private to GMs.
+Any future rolls from tables with "Show Results to GM Only" enabled will be private to GMs.

 ## Compatibility